DocuWare/Intellix/doc/installation_en.md

 The following requirements must be met for installation:

-- Newly installed Windows Server 2019 (build 1809)
+- Newly installed Windows Server 2019 (build 1809, Standard or Datacenter Edition)
 - 8 processor cores
 - 16 GB RAM
 - Access to SQL Server 2019

 It is recommended that you install Intelligent Indexing on a separate server to achieve the best possible performance.
 Intelligent Indexing can be used in combination with DocuWare Version 6.1 or higher.
 If you use SQL Server 2019 for your DocuWare system or for an existing Intelligent Indexing installation, you can also use it for Intelligent Indexing V2.
 Otherwise, you must set up a separate SQL server.

 For the installation described below, administrator rights and an Internet connection are required.
+All commands in these installation instructions must be entered in the Powershell.
+The Powershell ISE is not supported.

 ### Overview of the Required Files